Basic Approach to Corporate Governance

 Ensuring Reliability of Financial Reporting

-To meet the requirements of the Sarbanes-Oxley Act and the Financial Instruments and Exchange Act of Japan, we employ the COSO (the Committee of Sponsoring Organizations of the Treadway Commission) 2013 framework for the design, operation, and evaluation of our internal control system related to financial reporting.
-In fiscal 2016, we evaluated the Company and 19 major consolidated subsidiaries and concluded that internal control over financial reporting was effective.
+To meet the requirements of the Financial Instruments and Exchange Act of Japan, DOCOMO uses as our standard for the design, operation and evaluation of our internal control system related to financial reporting the basic framework set forth in "On the Setting of the Standards and Practice Standards for Management Assessment and Audit concerning Internal Control Over Financial Reporting (Council Options)" published by the Business Accounting Council.
+In FY2019, we evaluated the Company and 13 major consolidated subsidiaries and concluded that internal control over financial reporting was effective.